Related Topics: More Geometry Lessons

 Circles have many interesting geometric properties.

-In these lessons, we will learn
+In this lesson, we will learn

 What is the Alternate Segment Theorem?

-The Alternate Segment theorem states
+The Alternate Segment theorem states:

 In the following diagram, the chord CE divides the circle into 2 segments.
 Angle CEA and angle CDE are angles in alternate segments because they are in opposite segments.